hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 3. Make sure that you've set `HD_SESSION_SECRET` in your `.env` file.
 Otherwise, the backend won't start.
    > In dev mode you don't need a secure secret.
 So use any value.
 If you want to generate a secure session secret you can use e.g. `openssl rand -hex 16 | sed -E 's/(.*)/HD_SESSION_SECRET=\1/' >> .env`.
-4. Make sure that `HD_DOMAIN` in `.env` is set to the domain where Hedgedoc should be available.
+4. Make sure that `HD_BASE_URL` in `.env` is set to the base url where HedgeDoc should be available.
 In local dev environment this is most likely `http://localhost:8080`.
 5. Start the backend by running `yarn start:dev` for dev mode or `yarn start` for production.